 - strict foreclosure (to remedy foreclosure action errors) and

 Mr. Niemann has been a featured speaker to the NJ Institute for Continuing Legal Education in New Brunswick, NJ on alternatives to foreclosures including forbearance agreements, short sales and loan modifications.
 He presented before an audience of licensed NJ attorneys as part of their continuing legal education requirements as mandated by the NJ Supreme Court.

-Mr. Niemann also addressed the Monmouth County Bar Association Real Estate Committee on alternatives to foreclosure for attorneys in Monmouth County, NJ.
-It was held at Eagle Oaks Country Club in Howell, NJ.
+Mr. Niemann also addressed the Monmouth County Bar Association Real Estate Committee on alternatives to foreclosure for attorneys in Monmouth County, NJ which was held at the Eagle Oaks Country Club in Howell, NJ.